 Working with Senator Cory Booker and the Healthy Schools Now Coalition, we are addressing an issue impacting school-aged children in NJ, and across the country.
 Phenylmercuric acetate has been found in rubberized flooring in schools across the country.
 PMA is a known carcinogen that releases the neurotoxin elemental mercury vapor into the air.
 (See the NJ WEC site for more info.)

-June 17, 2019: National Field Manager Trisha Sheehan and her two sons testified before the Education Committee at the NJ State House in support of the The Education Temperature Control Bills (A665 and S2563).
+June 17, 2019: National Field Manager Trisha Dello Iacono and her two sons testified before the Education Committee at the NJ State House in support of the The Education Temperature Control Bills (A665 and S2563).
 The bills require each board of education to adopt a policy establishing temperature control standards and guidelines for school district facilities.

 June 17, 2019: The bill passed in both the House and Senate.
 Because mercury levels increase as temperatures increase, the bill helps to ensure children’s exposure to the mercury containing floors would be limited, as classrooms temperatures levels can exceed 80 degrees.